One of my favorite garden gifts to eat during the cold season is winter squash.

 Packed with immunity-boosting vitamin A and always-good-for-you vitamin C, not to mention healthy dietary fiber, I’ve added it as a sensible complex carbo option to supplement most of our family meals.
 Not only are they good for you, they’re also delicious – so no one is complaining.

 What’s your favorite way to enjoy this amazing addition to the veggie patch?
 I’d love to hear your favorite preparation or cooking tips in the comments below!
-And if you’re wondering where the zucchini and crooknecks are, these are summer squash.
+And if you’re wondering where the zucchini and crooknecks are, these are summer squash varieties.
 Check out our helpful growing guide with tips for growing these here.

 Product photo via Rodale’s.
 Uncredited photos: Shutterstock.
 Originally published by Lynne Jaques on August 31, 2014.
 Last updated August 15, 2018.
 With additional writing and editing by Allison Sidhu.